kounetsuman/upowerw/README.md

 ```
 # Displays the remaining charge
 $ upowerw -p
-⚡084%
+84 # 84%

+# Display one of the following
+# - discharging
-# Is it currently charging
+# - charging
+# - fully-charged
-$ upowerw -c
+$ upowerw -s
-true
+charging

 ```